husskhosravi/simple-mlops-project/README.md

    make all
    ```

+## Project Details

+### Machine Learning Pipeline

+This project implements a complete machine learning pipeline:

+1. **Data Processing**: Cleaning and preparing the data
+2. **Feature Engineering**: Creating and selecting relevant features
+3. **Model Training**: Training a Random Forest classifier
+4. **Model Evaluation**: Evaluating performance with accuracy, precision, recall, and F1 score
+5. **Model Deployment**: Serving the model via FastAPI (optional)

+### Model Versioning

+Each trained model is saved with a timestamp, allowing for easy tracking of model versions:
+- `models/model_YYYYMMDD_HHMMSS.pkl`: Versioned models
+- `models/model_latest.pkl`: The most recent model for easy access

+### Containerization

+The project includes a Dockerfile for containerizing the model and its dependencies, ensuring consistent behavior across different environments.

+### CI/CD Pipeline

+GitHub Actions workflows are set up to:
+- **CI**: Run tests on every push and pull request
+- **CD**: Build and deploy the model on releases

 ## License
-This project is licensed under the MIT License - see the LICENSE file for details.# simple-mlops-project
+This project is licensed under the MIT License - see the LICENSE file for details.
-MLOps practices